 To help repair this breakdown of trust when core values and actions aren’t consistent, employers need to reevaluate both.
 What do your company’s actions say about you?
 Are your core values still valid in today’s work environment?
 If you observe toxicity in your culture, take it as an opportunity to dig into what makes your business unique.
 Decide what values are important to you, and what you can do to live those values out daily.

 Lack of Company Culture

 Your company culture is its personality and character.
 When a company lacks a positive and encouraging culture, employees may plow through work all day but want nothing else to do with their workplace.
 Toxic workplace behaviors can seep in quickly where there’s no sense of camaraderie, no shared interests, and little or no human connections.
 Of course, you don’t need to go out and buy a foosball table and a kegerator to create culture.
 But you do want your employees to know each other’s last names!

 Creating a culture of warmth, connection, and compliance can help prevent and eliminate toxic behaviors in the workplace and workplace discrimination.
 Where people know each other and consider themselves trusted colleagues, toxic behavior is much less likely.
 They’re also more likely to provide feedback, so you’re more likely to know about problems sooner.
 A great company culture is a win for everyone.

 What’s the Connection Between Toxic Workplace Behaviors and Workplace Discrimination?

 Often, toxic workplace behaviors and workplace discrimination go hand in hand.
 An employee who demonstrates toxic behaviors at work is likely a toxic employee who engages in discriminatory practices in one form or another.
 As an employer, protecting yourself and your employees requires you to act quickly.
-If you have concerns about discrimination in your workplace, speak with an experienced employment discrimination lawyer right away.
+If you have concerns about discrimination in your workplace, speak with our experienced employment discrimination legal team right away.